ruby-gnome/ruby-gnome/gtk3/sample/tutorial/README.md

 ```
 Most of this piece of code have been seen previously, a window widget interface is defined with a template.
 But the usage of `bind_template_child("stack")` will add a method, to each ExampleAppWindow instance, which name will be `ExampleAppWindow#stack` and that will return the corresponding child widget in the template.

-The initial implementation of `Gtk::Widget#bind_template_child` have been done in this [pull request](https://github.com/ruby-gnome2/ruby-gnome2/pull/445)
+The initial implementation of `Gtk::Widget.bind_template_child` have been done in this [pull request](https://github.com/ruby-gnome2/ruby-gnome2/pull/445)

 This new way to access the stack widget is used in the following code.
 We have previously handled the *open* signal in our application like this: